-In the Department of Plant and Wildlife Sciences, faculty members are expected to serve in citizenship roles with excellence by fulfilling committee assignments, communicating in a timely manner, engaging in department business (including department meetings), and conducting themselves in respectful and collegial manner, and using university resources appropriately.
+In the Department of Plant and Wildlife Sciences, faculty members are expected to serve in citizenship roles with excellence by fulfilling committee assignments, communicating in a timely manner, engaging in department business (including department meetings and research seminars), conducting themselves in respectful and collegial manner, and using university resources appropriately.
 Types of acceptable professional service vary widely, and it is expected that faculty members document their contributions.
 Faculty being considered for promotion to Full Professor should document professional service and leadership.
+Especially valued leadership activities are service as reviewers for peer-reviewed publications or on grant panels, appointments to editorial boards, and appointments or elections to leadership positions in societies.